intel/vscode-quantum-sdk/README.md

 	""
 ],
 ```

-Defines the name of each qbit.
-The drawer will dynamically size the circuit to accommodate longer names.
-Empty strings will be converted to |0⟩.
+gates: Defines the gates that will be displayed on the circuit board.
+Gates require a name and a list of qbits to act upon.
+There is also an option to add attributes which will be displayed when the user hovers over that specific gate.
+Notice that some gates such as `MeasZ` have a custom gate icon.
 ``` json
 "gates" : [
 	{